KaivWezel/Beej/README.md

   <img src="./img/signup.png" alt="Signup form" height="200px">

   Simple sigup form with minimal information for clubs.
 When signing up only this info is necessary to make the app work.
+In a production environment, we would check if the registered club exists and if they can confirm that they signed up.

 ### Club dashboard for administration and management